-Check here which is the best wallbox for your hybrid or elektric Renault.
+Check here which is the best wallbox for your hybrid or electric Renault.

-1) The first step to determine which wallbox is the most suitable for your car, is the maximum charging speed of your Renault.
+1) The first step to determine which wallbox is the most suitable for your car, is to look at the maximum charging speed of your Renault.
 You will find it on the bottom of this page.

 The fastest wallbox on the market is currently the 22 kW wallbox.
-This wallbox demands such a large amount of power of your main network and fuse box that both both have to be reinforced.
+This wallbox demands such a large amount of power from your main network and fuse box that both have to be reinforced.
 The costs to reinforce the main network differ a lot per network operator and country.
-For example, in the Netherlands the adjustment by the network operator itself will cost at least a couple hundered of euro's and the monthly costs of such a connection will be tens of euro's extra.
-We therefore advise you to only install a 22 kW wallbox when your electric car can use the full amount of charging power, otherwise finacially it is an unwise decision.
+For example, in the Netherlands the adjustment by the network operator itself will cost at least a couple hundred of euro's and the monthly costs of such a connection will be tens of euro's extra.
+We therefore advise you to only install a 22 kW wallbox when your electric car can use the full amount of charging power, otherwise financially it is an unwise decision.

 Charging time per Renault

 To determine the charging time per wallbox we use the usable battery capacity.
 The usable battery capacity is lower than the total battery capacity, because a small part of the battery has to be used for things like your air conditioning, radio, etc.